flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 ## Receiving The Reply

-The response, containing information about the generated and uploaded documents, as mentioned earlier, is sent to the output Kafka topic defined in the Kafka Receive Event Node.
+The response, containing information about the generated and uploaded documents as mentioned earlier, is sent to the output Kafka topic defined in the Kafka Receive Event Node.
 The response includes details such as file IDs, document types, and storage paths.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/final_response.png)